espressoj/fsnd-catalog-project/README.md

 2. Open a web browser and go to http://localhost:5000.
 3. If you would like to log in, click the log in button and use a Google account with the sign-in.
 4. When logged in, add, edit, or delete any items of your own. _(You cannot modify any items except those you own.)_

+## Log File
-5. The application also generates a log file in the same folder called "PythonLogs_Catalog.txt."
+This application also generates a log file in the same folder as views.py called "PythonLogs_Catalog.txt."

 ## Database Views